 Fatal error: Out of memory (allocated 12345678) (tried to allocate 2345678bytes) in /home/your-username/public_html/wp-includes/plugin.php on line 1000

 Both messages tell you that there is no memory left for PHP scripts.
 It is caused by the server's limit and in most cases changing the server's configuration will solve this issue.
-However, sometimes server's configuration cannot be changed or the allowed memory limit is very low.
+However, sometimes the server's configuration cannot be changed or the allowed memory limit is very low.

 How to increase the WordPress memory limit?